MariowIsUseless/MariowIsUseless/README.md

-- 👋 Hi, I’m @MariowIsUseless, i can code in some languages (bat, c, c++, java, python, vbs...) and i like making useless thing, like the command prompt clock.
+- 👋 Hi, I’m @NotNotepad, i can code in some languages (bat, c, c++, java, python, vbs...) and i like making useless thing, like the command prompt clock.
 - 📫 If you want to contact me just email to mariow.inboxes@gmail.com or by entering in my Discord!

 <!---